Voice Assistants for Health Self-Management: Designing for and with Older Adults: General Discussion and Conclusion

 \subsection{Limitations and Future work}

-While our five-stage design process offered valuable insights into older adults' needs and preferences for personal health assistants and validated the prototype's usability, a longitudinal field study is needed to assess the effectiveness of our VA to increase awareness of their health and enhance their compliance with medication reminders.
-Additionally, our small, sample---focused on one community center and local residents, with no participants reporting memory issues---highlights the need for future studies with a larger, more diverse population.
+While our five-stage design process offered valuable insights into older adults' needs and preferences for personal health assistants and validated the prototype's usability, a \amh{large-scale longitudinal field study is needed to assess the usability and effectiveness of our VA} to increase awareness of their health and enhance their compliance with medication reminders.
+Additionally, our small, sample---focused on one community center and local residents, with no participants reporting memory issues---highlights the need for \amh{future studies with a larger, more diverse population, especially individuals with MCI}. \amh{Another limitation of our study is the use of mock AVSs for privacy reasons.
+Since AVSs vary across healthcare providers—in both format and content—future work should explore the use of image-to-text models to extract relevant information.
+Additionally, the LLM-powered VA should be designed to handle AVSs in diverse and potentially unstructured formats.} \amh{Lastly, the potential harms of LLMs---such as hallucinations, bias, and reproducibility issues---in the healthcare context were not explored in our work.
+Further research is needed to understand and mitigate potential negative impacts of LLMs on users to ensure safe and reliable interactions.
+Further research is needed to design effective methods to communicate the source of information provided by the LLM-driven personal health assistants.}